amydeng2000/my-website/content/home/accomplishments.md

   url = ""
   date_start = "2020-05-01"
   date_end = ""
+  description = """
-  description = "A newsletter on Chinese startups and VC ecosystem.
+  A newsletter on Chinese startups and VC ecosystem.
 Featured topics:
   * Will plant-based meat struggle in post-COVID China?
-  * Things you didn't know about Chinese business culture "
+  * Things you didn't know about Chinese business culture
+  """

 [[item]]
   organization = "Medium"